 You can learn the specific drug, its class, category, mechanism of action, adverse effects, interaction, in fact, everything about it with the help of an infographic.
 So, when you find a particular topic difficult, try to create a flowchart, graph, table or an infographic, to understand the concept.
 This will make studying pharmacology fun and more interesting.

-Whether you’re a student at a Carribean medical school or anywhere else in the world, you should understand the importance of pharmacology.
+Whether you’re a student at a medical school in the Caribbean or anywhere else in the world, you should understand the importance of pharmacology.
 Excelling in your pharmacology course is a long and time-consuming process.
 The key is to simplify the learning process and only remember important details.
 You can solidify your knowledge and learn in-depth pharmacological processes during your clinical years.
 Having a strong understanding of how drugs work and why they are given can help you become a great physician.